Official websites use .gov

 automatic stay

-An injunction that automatically stops lawsuits, foreclosures, garnishments, and all collection activity against the debtor the moment a bankruptcy petition is filed.
+An injunction that usually comes into force automatically when a bankruptcy case is filed.
+This stops actions such as lawsuits, foreclosures, garnishments, and most collection activities against the debtor and property of the bankruptcy estate.

 B